-How important is mileage in buying a used car Why...
+How important is mileage when buying a used car these days?

 How important is mileage in buying a used car?
 Why would

 highway miles be any different from other types of miles?